The Ultimate Travel Guide to Nuuk

 The best selection of books about Greenland can be found at Atuagkat bookstore (change the language option at the top), and Atlantic Music Shop is the place for Greenlandic music (the best music you’ve never heard of).

 Finally, get a bird’s eye view of Nuuk with a scenic flight over the area.
 You can even make it more adventurous by landing on one of the tallest peaks!

 - For more information about exploring the city, check out our Culture Lovers Guide to Nuuk

 Explore the Nuuk Fjord

-Venturing up the world’s second-biggest fjord system is the “must do” activity from Nuuk.
-Depending on your specific interests, there are a wide range of tours available.
+Venturing up the world’s second-biggest fjord system is the “must do” activity.
+Depending on your specific interests, there is a wide range of tours available.

 A general fjord tour is all about enjoying the scenery and typically includes Sermitsiaq mountain’s impressive waterfall.
 On full-day excursions, you can also visit the Narsap Sermia glacier at the end of the fjord.